 Owners of residential apartment buildings in New York City have certain landlord responsibilities for maintenance and safety.
-Many of these landlord responsibilities are outlined in multiple codes and laws, including the New York City Housing Maintenance Code (HMC) and New York State Multiple Dwelling Law (MDL).
+Many of these responsibilities are outlined in multiple codes and laws, including the New York City Housing Maintenance Code (HMC) and New York State Multiple Dwelling Law (MDL).
 The New York City Department of Housing Preservation and Development (HPD) enforces both the HMC and the MDL.

 Landlord Responsibilities: Maintenance

-The HPD website summarizes these residential maintenance requirements, many of which are also addressed in the HPD publication The ABC’s of Housing:
+The HPD website summarizes these residential maintenance requirements, many of which are also addressed in the HPD publication The ABCs of Housing.

-- Heat and hot water.
 Building owners are required by law to provide heat and hot water to tenants.
 Hot water must be provided year-round at a constant minimum temperature of 120 degrees Fahrenheit.
 Heat must be provided during “Heat Season,” which falls between October 1 and May 31, under the following conditions:

 - Between 6:00 a.m. and 10:00 p.m., if the external temperature falls below 55 degrees, the inside temperature must be at least 68 degrees Fahrenheit

-- Between 10:00 p.m. and 6:00 a.m., the inside temperature must be at least 55 degrees Fahrenheit
+- Between 10:00 p.m. and 6:00 a.m., the inside temperature must be at least 62 degrees Fahrenheit

-- Mold.
 Building owners are required to maintain their buildings and to fix leaks promptly to avoid mold growth and proliferation.
 If tenants report mold, maintenance workers should find and repair the moisture problem and remove the mold with soap and water.
 Large areas of mold may require professional cleaning.

-- Pests.
 Property owners are required to provide an environment free from such pests as roaches, mice and bedbugs.
 General prevention measures include building repairs to seal holes and leaks, extermination services and proper garbage storage.
 New York City recommends working with pest control services that practice integrated pest management (IPM).
 This approach relies less on pesticides and emphasizes preventive strategies to make buildings less hospitable to pests by depriving them of food, water and shelter.
 (As a bonus, IPM improves overall building conditions and helps property owners qualify for the best possible rates.)

 Landlord Responsibilities: Safety

-Several of these maintenance requirements focus on public safety:
+Several of these maintenance requirements focus on public safety.

-- Lead paint.
 The Childhood Lead Poisoning Prevention Act requires landlords to identify and remediate lead-based paint hazards in apartments occupied by young children.
 For buildings built before 1960 (or between 1960 and 1978 if owners know that lead-based paint is present), owners are required to investigate and remove lead-based paint hazards upon turnover of an apartment, using safe work practices and trained workers.

 - Inspect units occupied by a child under age six, as well as common areas, for peeling paint, chewable surfaces, deteriorated subsurfaces, and friction and impact surfaces